Luke-E-Jackson/HomeServerProject/README.md

 I'm currently Configuring everything and should have it up and running tomorrow.

 Going to add Wireguard VPN and Wake-On-Lan to be able to remote access into my machines.

+I'll document the process on this github project to be able to showcase it on my portfolio website.